steempower/Graphene-Witness-Monitor/README.md

 * Install [Python-Graphene](https://github.com/xeroc/python-graphenelib)
 * Copy witnesshealth.py to location on disk (script requires access to GrapheneAPI)

+## Configuration
+You will need to modify the witnesshealth.py script to suit your enviroment.
+Comments within the code.

 ## Start Monitor
 The monitor connects to the CLI wallet RPC interface; for monitoring the wallet can be locked.
 If you use the HotSwitch feature you will need to have you wallet unlocked to be able to sign and broadcase the witness_update transaction